 2. Have a Travel Plan

 Having a plan can keep you safer because you’ll be less likely to change that plan, therefore, less likely to have something go wrong.
-That one time I didn’t make a plan for an airport ride, it cost me way too much money when I got into an unregistered taxi.
+I found this out first hand that one time I didn’t make a plan for an airport ride and got into an unregistered taxi.
+For one, it cost me way too much money.

-To share in Google Maps, make sure your location is turned on.
+To share your location in Google Maps, verify your location is turned on in your Google account.
 Then open Maps, click on your profile avatar and select location sharing.
 In WhatsApp, once you initiate a conversation, click the paperclip in the text bubble at the bottom and click location.
 Both options work really well.

 4. Enroll in STEP

 Another way to stay safe when you travel is by taking advantage of programs designed to give you – and those that care about you – peace of mind while in another country.

 Besides all the important pertinent info, the U.S. Department of State also has a program called STEP, short for the Smart Traveler Enrollment Plan.
 This program is a free service that allows United States citizens and nationals, traveling and living abroad, to register their trip with the nearest U.S. Embassy or Consulate.

 Once you enroll you’ll receive important information from the Embassy about safety conditions in your destination country.
 This helps you make informed decisions about your plans.